No trip to Abu Dhabi is complete without a trip to the desert, and there is no better way to experience the desert than on a desert safari.

 Morning, Afternoon or Overnight safari?

 Whether to spend just a few hours in the desert or stay overnight is really up to you as there are a variety of options on offer.
-Afternoon desert safaris tend to take off after the heat of the day has gone, whereas morning safaris have a greater focus on the desert itself than on entertainment.
+Afternoon desert safaris tend to take off after the day’s heat has gone and can easily be fitted into a one-day Abu Dhabi itinerary.
+In contrast, morning safaris focus more on the desert itself than on entertainment.

-An overnight safari also offers the chance to stargaze and take in majestic and unpolluted views of the night sky.
+An overnight safari also offers the chance to stargaze and take in majestic and unpolluted night sky views.

 We’ve included some of our top recommended tours here but read on for more options:

 Note that most tours are conducted in English, but some providers can offer alternative languages, be sure to check the language you want when booking!
-Whether you book through ‘Get Your Guide’ or independently, here’s Abu Dhabi Travel Planner’s round up of some of the best desert safari’s in the UAE’s biggest Emirate.
+Whether you book through ‘Get Your Guide’ or independently, here’s Abu Dhabi Travel Planner’s round-up of some of the best desert safari in the UAE’s biggest Emirate.

 A morning safari option with OceanAir Travels